Daihatsu Sigra: Facelift

 The Sigra received its facelift on 16 September 2019, along with the Calya.
 The facelift consisted of redesigned front fascia, longer rear number plate garnish and usage of LED headlights (except for Sigra 1.0 D).
 In the interior, a storage space below the gear lever was also added.
 Both cars received another minor update on 7 July 2022.

+The third minor facelift Sigra was unveiled at GIIAS 2026.
+Features a two-tone colour, red accents on the front grille, and black door handle.
+The third minor facelift is only available on the 1.2 R trim.